darrenscerri/duplicate-package-checker-webpack-plugin/README.md

 }
 ```

+**Note: Aliasing packages with different major versions may break your app.
+Use only if you're sure that all required versions are compatible, at least in the context of your app**

+### Yarn `install --flat`

+Yarn allows [flat installations](https://yarnpkg.com/lang/en/docs/cli/install/#toc-yarn-install-flat) (`yarn install --flat`) which will only allow one version of each package to be installed.

 ### Yarn resolutions

-Yarn supports ["selective version resolution"](https://yarnpkg.com/lang/en/docs/selective-version-resolutions) which allows you to enforce a common version for a package required by dependencies.
+If you want more control over your overridden dependency versions and don't feel like using `yarn install --flat`, yarn supports ["selective version resolution"](https://yarnpkg.com/lang/en/docs/selective-version-resolutions) which allows you to enforce specific versions for each dependency.

 **package.json**
 ```